technoweenie/twitter-node/README.md

 Asynchronous Twitter client API for node.js
 ===========================================

-`node-twitter` aims to provide a complete, asynchronous client library for Twitter (and other compliant endpoints), including REST, stream and search APIs.
-It was inspired by, and uses some code from, technoweenie's `twitter-node`.
+[node-twitter](https://github.com/jdub/node-twitter) aims to provide a complete, asynchronous client library for Twitter (and other compliant endpoints), including REST, stream and search APIs.
+It was inspired by, and uses some code from, technoweenie's [twitter-node](https://github.com/technoweenie/twitter-node).

 ## Requirements